Environment Database

 Flows

-In an environmental context, "flows" (Throughput) refer to the movement of substances, energy, and information through natural and human-made systems.
-Flows are a critical Component of environmental processes, and understanding the direction and magnitude of flows is essential for effective environmental management.
+Flows (often called Throughput in systems analysis) refer to the movement of substances, energy, and information through both natural and human-made systems.
+Understanding the direction, magnitude, and transformation of these movements is a critical component of environmental processes and is essential for effective environmental management and the transition to sustainability.

 Read more …